potatomaverick/100-days-of-code/log.md

 **Thoughts:** Only worked for a couple of hours and I was already pretty tired when I started.
 Still, made some progress.
 I felt pretty good that I understood what was going on while solving the Golf and Blackjack problems.
 Blackjack in particular was a bit tricky.
 Still a bit left to go, but I need to ensure I get enough sleep!

+### Day 20: March 5th, 2019
+**Today's Progress:** Continued (again) with the Basic Javascript section of freeCodeCamp.

+**Thoughts:** I really wanted to finsh today, but the last quarter or so of the FCC lessons on Basic JS is much more time consuming than I thought.
+Doesn't help that I've been doing these a bit later at night and I'm getting tired as I try to finish them.
+Back at it again tomorrow.